Dick Lucas (minister): Ordained ministry

-In May 1986 Lucas founded the Proclamation Trust, the aim of which is to encourage ministry that seeks to "expound the Bible as God's Word for today", and remains active as a Trustee.
+In May 1986 Lucas founded the Proclamation Trust, the aim of which is to encourage ministry that seeks to "expound the Bible as God's Word for today", and remained a trustee for many years.

 In 1991, in partnership with David Jackman, Lucas helped to form the Cornhill Training Course.
 The course originally met for training in St Peter upon Cornhill, before moving to Borough to meet in office space on Borough High Street.
 Lucas is no longer part of the leadership team there.

-Now in his nineties, Lucas still has an active and influential ministry, preaching and speaking at conferences in the UK and further afield.
-He is Rector Emeritus of St Helen's, where he returns each summer to preach.
+Well into his 90's, Lucas continued to have an active and influential ministry, preaching and speaking at conferences in the UK and further afield.
+He is Rector Emeritus of St Helen's, where he frequently returned each summer to preach.
+His last formal talk was on 5 October 2024; and it is expected this will be his last public speaking event.

 Although prioritising preaching and teaching, Lucas is the author of a number of evangelical books and commentaries.
-With John Stott, J.I.
-Packer and others, Lucas was a key figure in shaping the conservative evangelical movement in the United Kingdom during the 20th century.
+With John Stott, J. I. Packer and others, Lucas was a key figure in shaping the conservative evangelical movement in the United Kingdom during the 20th century.

 In 1995, a Festschrift was published in his honour.
-When God's Voice is Heard: The Power of Preaching included contributions from Peter Adam, D. A. Carson, John Chapman, Edmund Clowney, Peter Jensen, Phillip Jensen, and J. I. Packer.
+When God's Voice is Heard: The Power of Preaching included contributions from Peter Adam, D. A. Carson, John Chapman, Edmund Clowney, Peter Jensen, Phillip Jensen and J. I. Packer.